fenstrat/next-level-searchapi-ds-wellington/slides.md

 - Search run client side, or on the server with Node.js
 - ➡️ Drupal implementation extends Search API
 - It was written by former PNX colleague Sam Becker, and I have a soft spot for it as I maintain it now
+- The module itself takes a lightweight approach and is basically feature complete, but patches are obviously most welcome

 ---